panglesd/slipshow/docs/tutorial.rst

 Try to make a modification in ``prime-numbers.md`` and save the file.
 The preview should refresh automatically with the new content!

+Also, type ``s``: this opens the speaker view, with a timer, notes you might want to add, and a synced view of the presentation.

 The syntax used
 ~~~~~~~~~~~~~~~~